Githenduka-carolyne/Phase1-Project/README.md

 ## Recommendations
+Based on the analysis, the following actions are recommended:
 - Prioritize small general aviation airplanes for initial market entry
 - Avoid high-capacity commercial jets in early expansion
 - Focus on aircraft with low average injuries per incident
-- Incorporate weighted risk score into procurement decisions
+- Incorporate weighted risk score into procurement decisions These steps allow the company to build aviation capability while managing downside risk.

 ## Limitations
-- Assumes missing injury values imply zero injuries
-- Historical data may not reflect future safety improvements
+This analysis assumes missing injury values indicate zero reported injuries, which may understate minor incidents.
+Additionally, historical accident data may not fully reflect modern safety improvements or future operational changes.
 ## Future Work
+Future iterations of this project could expand the analysis by:
-- Include maintenance and cost data
+- Incorporating maintenance and operating cost data
-- Model probabilistic risk
+- Adding probabilistic and exposure-based risk modeling These enhancements would support more advanced aviation risk management strategies.

 ## Tableau Visualization link
+An interactive version of the analysis is available on Tableau:

 [Tableau link](https://public.tableau.com/authoring/AirplaneRiskAnalysis/Dashboard1)